 - 8. This tab is used to manage settings that will be used generally for all projects.
 The first item to setup is the "Default Output Location".
 This is the root directory of where you want files to be output to when doing your sheet/drawing issues.
 By clicking the Browse button you can navigate to the folder you wish the files to always go.
 However, you can be clever about it!
-By clicking <> you can use parameter information from Revit and substitute out folder names that match with Revit parameters.
+By clicking >> you can use parameter information from Revit and substitute out folder names that match with Revit parameters.
 You can even have the formats append to this output location to place different formats (DWG's, PDF's) into their own folders.
 For further information review the Output Locations section. - 9.
-Here is an example of a parametric output location:
+Here is an example of a parametric output location (this way is doesn't matter what project your work on, you never have to change this setting!):